 Former TD Bank regional vice president Frank Spinosa entered the plea Friday in Fort Lauderdale federal court.
 Spinosa is charged with wire fraud and conspiracy counts, each of which carries a maximum 20-year prison sentences.

 Prosecutors say Spinosa helped Rothstein mislead investors about money in their TD Bank accounts.
 TD Bank in 2012 paid $52.5 million to settle U.S. allegations of failing to report suspicious account activity related to the Rothstein case.

-Nearly two dozen people have been convicted in the Rothstein case.
-Rothstein himself is serving a 50-year prison term.
+More than two dozen people have been convicted in the Rothstein scam, which involved investments in phony legal settlements.
+Rothstein is serving a 50-year prison sentence.